-Fans of the paranormal could come across Misha Carver's novels as she specializes in writing books in this genre.
+Fans of the paranormal most likely come across Misha Carver's novels as she specializes in writing books in this genre.

 Quotes, events from the writer's life, motivational speeches, and information about her books—this is what you will find on Misha's page.
-Also, she often asks questions to her readers to communicate and engage with them.
+She also often asks engaging questions to her readers.

 15. Neil Gaiman